OpenOrienteering/mapper-manual/pages/toolbars.md

 #### ![ ](../mapper-images/tool-rotate.png) Rotate object(s) {#rotate}
 R

 This tool rotates any selected object(s), which can include the whole map, about a selected pivot point and by any angle.
-Select the item(s) to be rotated using the [point edit tool](#tool_edit_point), then click the rotate tool.
+Select the item(s) to be rotated using the [edit objects tool](#tool_edit_point), then click the rotate tool.

 The rotation center will be marked with a small circle.
 Initially it is located at the bounding box midpoint of the selected objects, but it can be set to any position by clicking on the map.
 Then click somewhere at a convenient radius from the rotation center and move the selected objects about the rotation center to the desired position by dragging the mouse.
 By holding Ctrl, the rotation angle can be constrained to angles in a fixed stepping.